yan-soon/tp/docs/UserGuide.md

 ### Viewing all added modules: `list`

 Scenario:<br>
-You have filtered the Completed Modules list to show modules whose module codes contain 'cs1', and you wish to restore the list to view all the modules you have added.
+You have filtered the _Completed Modules List_ to show modules whose module codes contain 'cs1', and you wish to restore the list to view all the modules you have added.

-The `list` command allows you to view all the modules you have added into the Completed Modules list in GradPad using this command.
-This is especially useful when you have previously used a command that filters the list (i.e. `find`) and you wish to restore the list to its original state.
+The `list` command allows you to view all the modules you have added into the _Completed Modules List_ in GradPad using this command.
+This is especially useful when you have previously used a command that filters the list (i.e. `find`), and you wish to restore the list to its original state.

 To view all modules:

-1. Type `list` into the command box, and press **Enter** to execute it.
+1. Type `list` into the _Command Box_, and press **Enter** to execute it.
 ![List1](images/List1.png)

-2. The result display box will display the message "All your modules have been listed!", and you will be able to view all your previously added modules in the Completed Modules list.
+2. The _Result Display Box_ will display the message "All your modules have been listed!", and you will be able to view all your previously added modules in the _Completed Modules List_.
 ![List2](images/List2.png)

 ### Viewing all added tags: `tags`

 Scenario:<br>
-You wish to filter your `Completed Modules` list to display modules tagged as "foundation".
+You wish to filter your _Completed Modules List_ to display modules tagged as "foundation".
 However, you've added tons of tags to tons of modules and so you can't remember if this tag actually exists.

-The `tags` command allows you to view all the tags currently in your `Completed Modules` list in GradPad.
-This is useful when you want to see what tags you can filter your `Completed Modules` by (see the `find` command below).
+The `tags` command allows you to view all the tags currently in your _Completed Modules List_ in GradPad.
+This is useful when you want to see what tags you can filter your _Completed Modules List_ by (see the `find` command below).

 To view all tags:

-1. Type `tags` into the command box, and press **Enter** to execute it.
+1. Type `tags` into the _Command Box_, and press **Enter** to execute it.
 ![Tags1](images/Tags1.png)

-2. The result display box will display a list of all existing tags.
+2. The _Result Display Box_ will display a list of all existing tags.
 ![Tag2](images/Tags2.png)

 ### Editing module details: `edit`